 How do we decide whether to pay down existing debt, such as a mortgage or student loan, or use that money to invest in the market?

-If it’s a high-interest rate debt like a credit card, then try to get rid of it.
-But in a lot of cases paying down debt, is not necessarily the immediate best option.
+If it’s a high-interest rate debt like a credit card, try to get rid of it.
+But in a lot of cases paying down debt is not necessarily the immediate best option.

-A lot depends on your personality and ability to be able to handle risk; you must be comfortable with fluctuations along the way.
-In the short term you may lose money, but if you allocate it properly over a five-to-seven-year period, you should see growth.
-This doesn’t mean you have to invest for seven years; if the market grows you can take your money, you just need to be comfortable with a long-term timeframe.
+A lot depends on your personality and ability to handle risk; you must be comfortable with fluctuations along the way.
+In the short term, you may lose money, but if you allocate it properly over a five to seven-year period, you should see growth.
+It doesn’t mean you have to invest for seven years; you can take your money if the market grows.
+You just need to be comfortable with a long-term timeframe.

-If you do decide to borrow money to invest, make sure you can service the debt even if your investments go down.
-The market has proven us wrong many times in the last few months, we thought it couldn’t go lower, and it did.
+If you decide to borrow money to invest, make sure you can service the debt even if your investments go down.
+The market has proven us wrong many times in the last few months.
+We thought it couldn’t go lower, and it did.
 We thought it couldn’t recover fast, and it did.
 We don’t know where the market is going to go.
 Always take a long-term approach when borrowing to invest.

 Real estate also is a leveraged investment strategy.
 Just because you don’t see the statements every month, you’re taking on debt to buy the property and banking on the value going up.
 You can’t push a button to get out of real estate, so it’s a significantly different relationship and comfort rate, but you’re still taking on risk.